cliosight/Docs/README.md

 ## Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
 Like other components, files are also equipped with access control methods.
 Text, CSV, spreadsheet, PDF, image, video and audio file formats will be supported for processing.

-Watch this video for creating a form for file upload and some uses of file reports.

 ## Leveraging AI Components <a name="ai"></a>
 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.
 1. SQL query generator for tables and reports,